M0BiN/SN_HW4/README.md

-# Twitter Network Analysis and Visualization
+# Twitter Network Analysis and Visualization(Social Networks HW4)

 This project focuses on analyzing and visualizing interactions among Twitter users to uncover community structures and patterns of influence.
 It employs advanced graph-based algorithms and visualization techniques to showcase how users are grouped into communities based on their interactions and activities on the platform.